Home › Industries › Buyer’s guide

 |---|---|

-| Cybersecurity and donor-data protection | Fusion Computing |
+| Cybersecurity and donor-data protection | Fusion Computing. |

-| Donor and grant crm setup | a platform-certified consultant |
+| Donor and grant CRM setup | A platform-certified consultant. |

-| Small charities on tight budgets | a generalist MSP using nonprofit grants |
+| Small charities on tight budgets | A generalist MSP on the nonprofit licensing tier. |

-| Hybrid and volunteer-heavy teams | a Microsoft 365 specialist |
+| Hybrid and volunteer-heavy teams | A Microsoft 365 specialist. |

-| Legacy on-premise systems | an infrastructure-focused MSP |
+| Legacy on-premise systems | An infrastructure-focused MSP. |

 Best for cybersecurity and donor-data protection: Fusion Computing